 New to Prescription Hope?

-Home » Blog & News » Can You Freeze Liquid Medication? or Has It Frozen?
+Home » Prescription and Medication » Can You Freeze Liquid Medication? or Has It Frozen?
 Here’s the Answer

 Have you ever wondered whether you can store medications in your freezer?
 If you’ve ever thought about it being a good storage solution to keep your medications useful for longer periods of time, or maybe if you’re going on a longer trip, you may have toyed with the idea of getting your prescription filled – assuming it’s valid – and keeping some safely stored in your freezer for when you return or for a later date.
 Or maybe you’ve left your prescription medication in your car on a freezing cold night and are wondering if your liquid medications are still safe to use?

 Well, here’s the quick response and then we’ll look at some particular questions and scenarios about medications freezing.